ietf-wg-idr/RFC4271bis/rfc4271bis.md

 > If the route is learned from an external peer, then the local BGP speaker computes the degree of preference based on preconfigured policy information.
-If the return value indicates the route is ineligible, the route MAY NOT serve as an input to the next phase of route selection; otherwise, the return value MUST be used as the LOCAL_PREF value in any IBGP readvertisement.
+If the return value indicates the route is ineligible, the route MUST NOT serve as an input to the next phase of route selection; otherwise, the return value MUST be used as the LOCAL_PREF value in any IBGP readvertisement.